hehuan2112/hehuan2112.github.io/README.md

 It has been a super big update since 2023!
 I learned to use [Pelican](https://getpelican.com/) to manage the HTML rendering and to make a easy-to-write enviroment for me.

+# Development

+Once all dependent packages are installed, run `pelican -r -l` to start a development server for testing.

 # Deployment

 To deploy the generated static site on GitHub Pages, the following steps should be followed: